 Do you ever refund donations?

 As a general principle, donations are presumed by law to be irrevocable gifts unless otherwise specified in a grant agreement or other contract.
 This is an important legal concept that, among other things, permits gifts to be tax-deductible.
-For that reason, we do not refund donations, and fiscally sponsored projects are prohibited from refunding donations.
+For that reason, we do not refund donations, and fiscally-sponsored projects are prohibited from release funds to refund donations themselves.
 That said, when a donation was clearly made by mistake (for example, if a donor accidentally made duplicate online gifts or typed in the wrong amount when donating online), we will happily refund the erroneous charge.